IN THIS MODULE, TRUSTEES WILL EXPLORE:

 4. Promoting Community Engagement: The Board’s Societal Role

-This role requires an deep and sincere commitment to collaboration, cooperation and ethics – first among trustees, in order to establish the elected school board as a body focussed on its place in society, and then in a larger context, to actively engage with the community and with other groups and organizations that share a common purpose.
-As such it involves an opening to the wider community or even to the world.
+Promoting community engagement requires a deep and sincere commitment to collaboration, cooperation and ethics –among trustees, in order to establish the board of trustees as a body focussed on its place in society, and in a larger context, to actively engage with the community, including other groups and organizations that share a common purpose.
 It encourages the recognition and appreciation of the interconnectivity and interdependence among organizations.
 This is particularly critical for French Language school boards where the capacity to empower linguistic and cultural identity is reinforced through establishing solid partnerships throughout the entire francophone community and, in the process, enriching sustainable development for all sectors of that community.
+For all boards, creating meaningful opportunities for community engagement is necessary to demonstrating ethical leadership.
+It includes opportunities for boards to listen to and amplify community voice, particularly voices of historically marginalized communities, as well as ensure there are processes for community voice to inform board decision making and governance structures.

 What collaborative relationships does a board of trustees need to build?